Esri/arcgis-experience-builder-sdk-resources/widgets/layout-widgets/dock/README.md

+# Dock
+This is a layout widget for Experience Builder.
+It allows users to create flexible layouts by adding, removing, and rearranging items.

-# Structure of the source code
+## Structure of the source code
 - src
   -runtime
     - assets